 - PGD a single test can examine more than 100 different genetic conditions.

-- The procedure is done prior to proceed for the implantation, thereby giving couple ample time to decide if they want to continue with the pregnancy or not.
+- The procedure is done prior to proceed for the implantation, thereby giving couple ample time to decide if they want to continue with the

 - The procedure is advantageous for couples who want to have biological children.